stinedec/portfolio/README.md

 ## Development Notes

-A few quick reminders as your developing.
+A few quick reminders as you are developing.

 * When deleting .scss files make sure to run `grunt cleanup` or remove the /css/generated/ version of the deleted file
 * Boilerplate contains the Underscore build of Lodash, so all [Lodash methods](http://lodash.com/docs) are available when required.